Ozame/aigrad/gradu/mapping_process.md

 approach differs on many papers.
 Some say body is required to learn like human, others steer clear of it to avoid too complex situations.

+During this keywording phase, one paper (#23) was excluded because upon more close inspection it was noticed that it didn't explicitly relate itself to general ai.

+Couple papers were difficult to give a Wieringa classification to (#6, #45). #6 was a traditional SLR, a type not separately classified by wieringa (technical oriented), so it was decided to be classified as PP, as it in a way summarizes existing research which helps the future research considerations. #45 was also very much focused on the literature survey, and the results can't really be said to be any novel solution as much as a viewpoint, so PP was chosen.

+#74 was more of a project description, but it fit the criteria and presented a
+one possible approach to AI evaluation, so it was classified as PP and included.